NSLS-II-BMM/BeamlineManual/docs/manage.rst

    (or use the ``'311'`` argument).
 This will show the fitting results and plot the best fit.
-It will also print in a text box instructions for modifying the :file:`19-dcm-parameters.py` file to use the new calibration values.
+It will also print in a text box instructions for modifying the :file:`BMM/dcm-parameters.py` file to use the new calibration values.

 #.
+Edit :file:`BMM/dcm-parameters.py` as indicated.

+#.
 Do

    .. code-block:: python

-      %run -i 'home/xf06bm/.ipython/profile_collection/startup/19-dcm-parameters.py'
+      %run -i 'home/xf06bm/.ipython/profile_collection/startup/BMM/dcm-parameters.py'

    then do